ONLYOFFICE/docspace-api-sdk-csharp/docs/PortalPaymentApi.md

 <a id="createcustomeroperationsreport"></a>
 # **CreateCustomerOperationsReport**
-> StringWrapper CreateCustomerOperationsReport (CustomerOperationsReportDto? customerOperationsReportDto = null)
+> StringWrapper CreateCustomerOperationsReport (CustomerOperationsReportRequestDto? customerOperationsReportRequestDto = null)

 Generate the customer operations report